bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/sendmany.md

 {% itemplate ntpd1 %}
 - n: "Subtract Fee From Amount"
-  t: "boolean"
+  t: "array"
   p: "Optional<br>(0 or 1)"
-  d: "The fee will be deducted from the amount being sent.
-The recipient will receive less bitcoins than you enter in the amount field.
-Default is false"
+  d: "The fee will be equally deducted from the amount of each selected address.
+Those recipients will receive less bitcoins than you enter in their corresponding amount field.
+If no addresses are specified here, the sender pays the fee."

 {% enditemplate %}